 TIP 1.
 Apply serum or moisturizer for the roller/ gua sha tool to seamlessly glide along the skin.

-Start from the center of chin, roll/glide outwards and upwards around jawline in sweeping motions to stimulate lymphatic drainage and boost circulation.
-Do this on each section of the face for instant ‘lift’ effect.
+TIP 2.
+Start from the center of the chin, roll/glide outwards and upwards around jawline in sweeping motions to stimulate lymphatic drainage and boost circulation.
+Do this on each section of the face for an instant ‘lift’ effect.

 CARING FOR YOUR TOOLS